wilomgfx/vite-plugin-webfont-dl-extra-css-issue/README.md

 # vite-plugin-webfont-dl extra css issue

-This repository demonstrates an issue with the `vite-plugin-webfont-dl` plugin when used in a Vite + React project that also includes extra CSS imports.
+This repository demonstrates an issue with the `vite-plugin-webfont-dl` plugin when used in a Vite + React project that also includes extra CSS imports when vite `minify` is set to `false`.

 When the plugin is added and it needs to download webfonts (see [src/css.ts](src/css.ts) for the CSS imports), the build output contains extra css.